hobo71/wpsso-plm/readme.txt

 <span style="color:#33cc33">&#x0229b;</span> &nbsp; To provide location information for an Organization, which in turn is related to the content (for example, the content publisher).

-Note that to assign location information to an Organization, you will also need the [WPSSO Organization Markup extension](https://wordpress.org/plugins/wpsso-organization/) as well. ;-)
+Note that to assign location information to an Organization, you will also need the [WPSSO Organization Markup add-on](https://wordpress.org/plugins/wpsso-organization/) as well. ;-)

 The Free version of WPSSO PLM can add location information to the main entity (aka the primary Schema type) of a *blog front page*.
 If you're using a static front page, or would like to include location information for the content of other posts / pages, you'll need the Pro version.

-WPSSO Place / Location and Local Business Meta is *incredibly fast* and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
-WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).
+WPSSO Place / Location and Local Business Meta is *incredibly fast* and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 <h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO Place / Location and Local Business Meta (aka WPSSO PLM) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.
+WPSSO Place / Location and Local Business Meta (aka WPSSO PLM) is an add-on for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.

-The Free extension works with either the Free or Pro version of WPSSO Core.
-The [WPSSO PLM Pro extension](https://wpsso.com/extend/plugins/wpsso-plm/?utm_source=wpssoplm-readme-prereq) uses many WPSSO Core Pro features and requires an active and licensed [WPSSO Core Pro plugin](https://wpsso.com/?utm_source=wpssoplm-readme-prereq).
+The Free add-on plugin works with either the Free or Pro version of WPSSO Core.
+The [WPSSO PLM Pro add-on](https://wpsso.com/extend/plugins/wpsso-plm/?utm_source=wpssoplm-readme-prereq) uses many WPSSO Core Pro features and requires an active and licensed [WPSSO Core Pro plugin](https://wpsso.com/?utm_source=wpssoplm-readme-prereq).

 <h3>Quick List of Features</h3>